Maps preserving the sum-to-difference ratio: Number Fields

 If this equaled $\pm (2+\sqrt{d})$, then $0 = (2+\sqrt{d})^2 \pm d$, so $4\sqrt{d} = -4 - d \mp d \in \mathbb{Q}$, which is false.
 Thus $f(2+\sqrt{d}) \neq \pm (2+\sqrt{d})$, which contradicts Proposition~\ref{Psunil}.

 Now, we repeatedly apply our AP lemma to show that $f$ fixes $m+n \sqrt{d}$ for all integers $m$ and $n$.
 Place each $m+n \sqrt{d}$ at the corresponding lattice point $(m, n)$ and note that $f$ fixes elements on the coordinate axes.
-Since $1+\sqrt{d}$ is fixed, $f$ fixes all elements at the vertical line $x=1$.
-To see that all elements along each horizontal line $y=n$ are fixed, apply the AP lemma for the sequence defined by $n \sqrt{d}$ and $1+ n \sqrt{d}$.
+Since $1+\sqrt{d}$ and $\sqrt{d}$ are fixed, $f$ fixes all elements at the vertical line $x=1$.
+To see that all elements along each horizontal line $y=n$ are fixed, apply the AP lemma for the arithmetic progression with consecutive terms $n \sqrt{d}$ and $1+ n \sqrt{d}$.

 \item $f(\sqrt{d}) = -\sqrt{d}$: we claim that $f(1+\sqrt{d}) = 1-\sqrt{d}$.
 This is proved as above: if not, then $f(1+\sqrt{d}) = \sqrt{d}-1$; now

 By Proposition~\ref{Psunil}, this equals $\pm (2-\sqrt{d})$, so we again get $4 \sqrt{d} \in \mathbb{Q}$, which is false The rest of the proof is again similar to the above, using the AP lemma applied to the map $\bar{f}$; we leave this as an exercise to the reader. \qedhere